nihofm/voldata/README.md

 # VolData

-Small volume data loading and management library, supporting OpenVDB, NanoVDB, DICOM and dense or sparse serialized grid data.
-Volume animations (discretized grids per frame on disk) are also supported.
+Small framwork for loading, management and conversion of volume grid data, supporting OpenVDB, NanoVDB, DICOM and dense or sparse serialized grid data.
+Volume animations, stored as discretized grids per frame on disk, are also supported.

 # Submodules